illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 The malloc contest pits your memory allocator implementation against your fellow students.
 There are a few things to know:

-* The test cases used for grading will be randomized with a different seed everyday.
+* The test cases used for grading will be randomized with a different seed every day.
-* There will be another test added (distinct from  the tests currently in your repositor) next week, which won't count for anything but the contest.
+* There may be additional, more advanced tests added which won't count for anything but the contest.
 * The memory limit is 2.500GB.
 * To submit your program to the contest, you simply commit to Subversion.
 Your most recent SVN submission will be fetched somewhat frequently.
 * We will assign a score to each of the three categories (max heap, average heap, and total time) based on how well your program performs memory management relative to a standard solution.
 * You can pick a nickname in `nickname.txt`.
 You will show up as this name on the contest webpage.
 * On the webpage, each test will either be green, which signifies that you passed the test, or red, which signifies that you failed the test.
-Clicking on the failed test will give you more details on the error output of the test.

 ### Scores and ranking